awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file.md

 An AppSpec file must be a YAML\-formatted file named `appspec.yml` and it must be placed in the root of the directory structure of an application's source code\.
 Otherwise, deployments fail\.

 After you have a completed AppSpec file, you bundle it, along with the content to deploy, into an archive file \(zip, tar, or compressed tar\)\.
-For more information, see [Working with Application Revisions for CodeDeploy](application-revisions.md)\.
+For more information, see [Working with application revisions for CodeDeploy](application-revisions.md)\.

 **Note**
 The tar and compressed tar archive file formats \(\.tar and \.tar\.gz\) are not supported for Windows Server instances\.

 After you have a bundled archive file \(known in CodeDeploy as a *revision*\), you upload it to an Amazon S3 bucket or Git repository\.
 Then you use CodeDeploy to deploy the revision\.
-For instructions, see [Create a Deployment with CodeDeploy](deployments-create.md)\.
+For instructions, see [Create a deployment with CodeDeploy](deployments-create.md)\.

 The appspec\.yml for an EC2/On\-Premises compute platform deployment is saved in the root directory of your revision\.
-For more information, see [Add an AppSpec File for an EC2/On\-Premises Deployment](application-revisions-appspec-file.md#add-appspec-file-server) and [Plan a Revision for CodeDeploy](application-revisions-plan.md)\.
+For more information, see [Add an AppSpec file for an EC2/On\-Premises deployment](application-revisions-appspec-file.md#add-appspec-file-server) and [Plan a revision for CodeDeploy](application-revisions-plan.md)\.

-## AppSpec File Spacing<a name="reference-appspec-file-spacing"></a>
+## AppSpec File spacing<a name="reference-appspec-file-spacing"></a>

 The following is the correct format for AppSpec file spacing\.
 The numbers in square brackets indicate the number of spaces that must occur between items\.
 For example, `[4]` means to insert four spaces between the items\.
 CodeDeploy raises an error that might be difficult to debug if the locations and number of spaces in an AppSpec file are not correct\.